redwoodjs/redwood/docs/docs/cli-commands.md

 The CLI can check for things in the background, like new versions of the framework, while you dev.

-Right now it can only check for new versions.
+Right now it defaults to check for a new `latest` version.
-If you'd like it to do so, set `notifications.versionUpdates` in the `redwood.toml` file to include an array of the tags you're interested in hearing about.
+To customize this behavior - perhaps by checking for `rc` (release candidate) or other tags - set `notifications.versionUpdates` in the `redwood.toml` file to include an array of the tags you're interested in.
-(The former has priority.)

-By default, the CLI won't check for upgrades—you have to opt into it.
+Tags listed earlier in the array have priority.

+You can opt out of the background check process.

 You'll see this notification once a day at most.
-And the CLI will check for it once a day at most.
+And the CLI will check for an upgrade once a day, at most.
 So, nothing heavy-handed going on here.

+For more details, see the [TOML configuration section in the documentation](app-configuration-redwood-toml.md#cli).